2024-25 Catalogs

 Prerequisites: departmental consent required

-HIST 2950W: Sophomore Seminar - Writing Intensive
+HIST 2950W: Foundations of Historical Research (Sophomore Seminar) - Writing Intensive

 Credit Hours: 3